Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - 1h
           - 1
           - 100
-          - The wielder rerolls one failed die when attacking.
+          - The wielder rerolls one failed die when attacking with this weapon.
         * - **Greatsword**
           - Blade, Club
           - 4